VicHealth – Active Club GrantsOverview

 Aboriginal community controlled/led sport clubs are also encouraged to apply.

 Eligible activities include:

 - Focus area 1: implementing initiatives to engage more women and girls in sport.

 - Focus area 2: Implementing new social or modified sport programs that target less active Victorians of all ages, genders and backgrounds.

-Please refer to the Guidelines for the list of eligible activities/costs under each focus area.
+Please refer to the Guidelines for the complete list of eligible activities/costs for each focus area.

 The main assessment criteria include: